 1. Majestic Parliament Hill

-While the Centre Block’s interior undergoes a decade-long rehabilitation, you can take free guided tours of two sites temporarily housing Parliamentary Chambers: The House of Commons in the renovated West Block, and The Senate in the Senate of Canada Building just one block away (a Beaux-Arts-style structure which was originally Ottawa’s train station built in 1912).
+While the Centre Block undergoes a decade-long rehabilitation, two sites are temporarily housing Parliamentary Chambers: The House of Commons in the renovated West Block, and The Senate in Ottawa’s original train station (a Beaux-Arts-style structure built in 1912) just one block away.

 2. Epic ice skating